Motorsport at Soldier Field: Rookie/novice stock car championship winners

-NASCAR races
+NASCAR

 To accommodate NASCAR races, a new half-mile track layout was added to the stadium in 1956 by adding new paved track to the north end of the stadium.

-Convertible division
+NASCAR Convertible Division

 NASCAR Convertible Division races were held at Soldier Field in both 1956 and 1957 at Soldier Field.
 A race on June 30, 1956 was the first NASCAR Convertible Division race at the stadium, and saw Tom Pistone (in what was the biggest win of his career up-to-that-time) place first over Curtis Turner by three car-lengths after overtaking Turner (who had led since the start of the race) in the 194th lap.
 This race was the first race on Soldier Field's half-mile layout.
 Women's world land speed record holder Betty Skelton was selected to drive the pace car during this race.
 38,000 saw Tom Pistone win.
 The "Soldier Field 500"/“Chicagoland 500” was held on September 9, 1956, featuring an unprecedentedly large purse and distance for a convertible division race.
 On June 29, 1957, NASCAR held another Convertible Division event at Soldier Field, with Glen Wood winning the 100-lap race over Possum Jones.
 This was the final NASCAR event held at Soldier Field.